SamGhata/SamGhata.github.io/tryhackme/extra/index.md

 <details>
 <summary>Hint 1 (<i>click to expand</i>)</summary>

 Check the flag formats/masks and the Room tags.
-Tags are sometimes easier to see by doing a [search](https://tryhackme.com/hacktivities?tab=search) for the Room name and looking at the preview in results.
+Tags are sometimes easier to see by doing a <a href="https://tryhackme.com/hacktivities?tab=search">search</a> for the Room name and looking at the preview in results.

 <details>
 <summary>Hint 2</summary>